Dauphin Island, also known as the Sunset Capital of Alabama, is one of the most idyllic beach getaways in the south.

 The tunnels connecting the different parts of the fort are open for exploration.

-Dauphin Island East Public Beach
+Relax on White Sand at Dauphin Island East Public Beach

 A trip to Dauphin Island without hitting the sugar-white beaches with their blue waters and warm rays would be a sad affair.

 Deck up in your beach gear and go down to Dauphin Island East Public Beach to see why the island is called the Sunset Capital.

 Littered with shells and crafty seagulls, the beach promises to give you a fun-filled day with occasional sightings of dolphins frivoling.